The same advert can be seen on Bluecoat Display Centre‘s website, here.

 - expand your portfolio.

-- take part in an online studio event as part of the Festival, that allows the audience to meet you and your work (not critical, but desirable)
+- take part in an online (or in-real-life, funds and chances allowing) studio event as part of the Festival, that allows the audience to meet you and your work (not critical, but desirable)

 - answer questions about your work for an article (via email)